afnog/sse/firewalls/presentation.md

 	Chain OUTPUT (policy ACCEPT 36 packets, 1980 bytes) pkts bytes target     prot opt in     out     source       destination

+???

+This command is to:

+* `L`ist all the rules,
+* in the `filter` table (default),
+* not resolving `n`umeric addresses,

+This shows 3 chains (INPUT, FORWARD and OUTPUT) with no rules in any of them.

 ---

 ## Your first ruleset

+Configure your firewall to allow ICMP packets.

 	$ sudo iptables -A INPUT -p icmp -j ACCEPT